What Is Degrowth? How It Will Easily Change The World For The Better

 What Is Degrowth?

-Supporters of Degrowth advocate for a society that prioritizes social and ecological well-being over evergrowing, production, consumption, and corporate profits.
+Supporters of Degrowth advocate for a society that prioritizes social and ecological well-being over evergrowing production, consumption, and corporate profits.

 Degrowth is a planned reduction of energy and resources use designed to bring the economy back into balance with the living world in a way that reduces inequality and improves human well-being.